rmaniego/c101/README.md

 ## disclaimer
 1. Codes might be too bookish and not simplified, teach me senpai!
+2. Some implementations are not yet optimized (or correct?), because author is still at beginner level.
-2. Some time complexity calculations may be wrong, but will be corrected as I learn how to do it properly.
+3. Some time complexity calculations may be wrong, but will be corrected as I learn how to do it properly.
-3. Other things might have been overlooked, I will work on that.
+4. Other things might have been overlooked, I will work on that.